clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 * OIDs include id-ad-caIssuers, id-ad-caRepository, and id-ad-timeStamping.

-### 4. Certificates with AIA Information in CSV Format
+### Certificates with AIA Information (CSV) (allcertsfoundaturi.csv)

-The file ‘allcertsfoundaturi.csv’ lists each AIA URL and either the error retrieving certificates or the list of CA certificates found at that AIA.
+The file _allcertsfoundaturi.csv_ lists each AIA URL and either the error retrieving certificates or the list of CA certificates found at that AIA.
 It includes the following certificate information: Subject DN, Issuer DN, Serial Number, Signing Algorithm, Not Before, Subject Key and Authority Key as hexadecimal numbers.

-### 5. Certificates with AIA Information in XML Format
+### Certificates with AIA Information (XML) (allcertsfoundaturi.xml)   **This comes before the CSV format file on webpage**

-The file ‘allcertsfoundaturi.xml’ lists each AIA URL in XML format.
+The file _allcertsfoundaturi.xml_ lists each AIA URL in XML format.
 For each AIA URL, any error extracting the certificates will be listed; otherwise, all certificates found at that AIA are listed.

 ## Public Certificates for Download